 We rely heavily on the supply of leather for fashion, shoes, home interiors and automotive.
-In fact the global leather market is estimated to be worth more than $80 billion USD a year.
-Leather is a big business but there is no doubt that it is also one of the most polluting industries on the planet.
+The global leather market is estimated to be worth more than $80 billion USD a year.
+Leather is a big business, but there is no doubt that it is also one of the most polluting industries on the planet.

-As consumers we all have the ability to change supply chains and impact the demand of certain materials and commodities.
-In this article we expose the top 10 reasons why we should NOT buy leather and show how this material is deeply connected to global deforestation, pollution and human exploitation.
+As consumers, we all have the ability to change supply chains and impact the demand for certain materials and commodities.
+This article exposes the top 10 reasons why we should NOT buy leather and shows how this material is deeply connected to global deforestation, pollution and human exploitation.

 The use of more than 250 different chemicals during leather processing produces solid, liquid and gaseous waste.
-Exposure to these different chemicals is the main cause of soil pollution, atmospheric pollution, water pollution and air pollution.
+Exposure to these different chemicals is the main cause of soil, atmospheric, water, and air pollution.

 Many tannery sites are clustered together, creating heavily polluting industrial areas.
-In Hazaribagh, Bangladesh one such area contains more than 200 separate tanneries.
-It is estimated that 7.7 million litres of wastewater and 88 million tons of solid waste are disposed of on a annually.
+In Hazaribagh, Bangladesh, one area contains more than 200 tanneries.
+It is estimated that 7.7 million litres of wastewater and 88 million tons of solid waste are disposed of annually.
 These pollutants are responsible for the contamination of all nearby surface and groundwater systems with severely high levels of chromium.

-What is more the dumped chemicals and effluence will stay in the soil for decades and the items made from leather will further leach chemicals when they breakdown in landfill.
+What is more, the dumped chemicals and effluence will stay in the soil for decades, and the items made from leather will further leach chemicals when they break down in landfills.